Datavault-UK/automate-dv/src/dbtvault-dev/docs/migrating.md

 With v0.5, several things have changed:

  - The metadata is now specified in the ```dbt_project.yml``` file.
-Below can be seen how to structure this metadata in the ```dbt_project.yml``` file.
+Below is how to structure this metadata in the ```dbt_project.yml``` file.
-- You no longer need to specific target table mapping, your target table columns will have to same as those from the stage meaning any aliasing or data-types must be specified and dealt with in the staging layer.
+- You can no longer specify target column mappings, your target table columns will be derived from your source table metadata.

-The metadata is structure as follows:
+The metadata is structured as follows in the ```dbt_project.yml``` file:

 ```yaml
 hub_customer: